ismo-karkkainen/diagrammatron/README.md

 ## diagrammatron-render

 Takes a template and uses it to produce an image file.
-Contains a template for SVG 1.1 output for convenience.
 The file is in YAML format.
+The internal.yaml provided in this repository produces SVG 1.1 file.

 Nodes are expected to have a field names "style" that defaults to "default" if missing.
 The style is used to find a function that assigns width and height